Lean Validation: The Fundamental Guide

 Stage 3: Launch

-Now that your experiments are set up, it’s time to go live and start monitoring your data as it comes in.
+Now that your experiments are set up, it’s time to go live and start monitoring your data.
+Before launching, make sure to:

 Stage 4: Test